-But it comes with a massive list of cons if you don't pick the right vitamin C product.
-Vitamin C can commonly cause reactions and even breakouts.
+But vitamin C comes with a massive list of cons if you don't pick the right product.
+Vitamin C commonly causes reactions and even breakouts.
 It's highly unstable so only certain types can be used in skincare.
-It's prone to breaking down and oxidising and basically becoming completely ineffective.
-Some vitamin Cs only have a shelf life of just three months.
+It's prone to breaking down, oxidising and becoming completely ineffective.
+In fact, some vitamin products Cs only have a shelf life of just three months.

-So finding the right one is a mind field of trial and error.
+Finding the right one is a minefield of trial and error.
 I, myself have tried more than a few.
 While there were a few missteps and breakouts along the way, I discovered a handful of vitamin C serums that are worth their weight in gold.
 Here are the ones that worked best for me.